open-telemetry/opentelemetry.io/content/en/blog/2024/collector-roadmap/index.md

 [project board](https://github.com/orgs/open-telemetry/projects/83), but there is a lot of excitement around this effort.
-If you're keen on helping, reach out either by commenting on any of the open issues in GitHub, or attending the Collector SIG call on that happens weekly on Wednesdays.
+If you're keen on helping, reach out either by commenting on any of the open issues in GitHub, or attending the Collector SIG call that happens weekly on Wednesdays.
 For a quick overview of the 1.0 progress you can checkout the tracking [issue](https://github.com/open-telemetry/opentelemetry-collector/issues/9375).